NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

     Create the output pinhole camera approximating this camera.

 --cam-height <float (default: 0)>
-    If both this and --cam-weight are positive, enforce that the output camera is at this height above datum.
-For SkySat, if not set, read this from the frame index.
+    If both this and ``--cam-weight`` are positive, enforce that the output camera is at this height above datum.

 --cam-weight <float (default: 0)>
-    If positive, try to enforce the option --cam-height with this weight (bigger weight means try harder to enforce).
-Highly experimental.
+    If positive, try to enforce the option ``--cam-height`` with this weight (a bigger weight means try harder to enforce).

 -t, --session-type <string>
     Select the input camera model type.
 Normally this is auto-detected,